-Students will gain insights into practical applications of Revenue Management.
-The students get familiar with the underlying models and methods.
-The students furthermore enhance their analytical skills.
+Students will gain insights into practical applications of Revenue Management and get familiar with the underlying models and methods, thereby enhance their analytical skills.

 At least one of the modules OPM 501, 502, 561, 581, 582, or 591 (parallel attendance possible); further modules may be accepted by Professor upon request.

 Participants should be familiar with Operations Management/